Prejudice – blind hatred of a stranger, based on superficial differences

-Religious prejudice – ‘Your head wear is different than mine, I cannot stand that.
+Religious prejudice – ‘Your head wear is different from mine, I cannot stand that.
 Come on, take it off.
 Here, don’t resist you, stupid person.
 You do know my God is better than yours.’
 (The last sentence is paraphrased from a Simpsons’ episode)

 Homophobia – ‘You practice intimacy differently than me, that makes me hate you.
 I shouldn’t be peeking into someone else’s bedroom.
 But if I didn’t do that, I cannot hate you.
 So I hate you.’

 Casteism – ‘You keep my home and neighborhood clean and sanitary, clean the dishes that I cook and eat from, wear the clothes you launder, eat the food grown on my land by your toil and sweat, which is probably why you are grimy and filthy all the time.
 And frequently even though I am the one who soils your women, I find you repugnant.
-So shoo, shoo go away, you are stirring my guilt.’
+So shoo, shoo, go away, you are stirring my guilt.’

 1 Character-Soliloquy: Like the technique employed in plays, I try to channel a character for demonstrable effect.
 This character is fictitious and created for the purpose of this article.

 Note: Just as in truth-discount, all prejudice is not equal, degrees matter.
-Thus, the character described in this article does not apply to people who live in communities steeped in ignorance, possibly entrenched in poverty and exploited for their misery.
+Thus, the fictitious character described in this article does not apply to people who live in communities steeped in ignorance, possibly entrenched in poverty and exploited for their misery.
 They have enough troubles of their own without having the time for soul-searching.
-The character portrayed here is ascribed to those, who have a better life than most, because they were born into better socio-economic strata and have the opportunity to break these imaginary walls.
+The character portrayed here is ascribed to those who have a better life than most, because they were born into better socio-economic strata and have the opportunity to break these imaginary walls.
 Yet, they refuse to break free of these negative notions, possibly because it gives them an excuse to stay childish.